cz-fish/fem/README.md

 ### Odd or even

-A list of numbers if provided on input 0.
-For each of them, the program will put on output 0 either `0` if the value is even, or `1` if it is odd.
+A list of numbers is provided on input 0.
+For each of them, the program will output to output 0 either `0` if the value is even, or `1` if it is odd.

 ```
 I01 .
 1 SA1 V12